danielrotstein/expensebook/journals/daniel_rotstein.md

 * Finishing the update & delete functions for budgets, and starting on the readme file for the team.

-George was driving and I helped to implement code so user can update & delete a budget.
+George was driving and I helped to implement code so users can update & delete a budget.
 Then started on the foundation for our readme file, by setting up the layout and adding some text.
 Also, reviewed the explorations on unit tests and CI/CD.

-I learned that the CI/CD requires some good preparations one of them includes a .gitlab-ci.yml file that contains the instructions that we want it to perform to check our code.
+I learned that the CI/CD requires a .gitlab-ci.yml file that includes all the instructions that we want it to perform and that we'll working with Heroku.